ritarafaeli/dwa15-archive-fall-2015-notes/00_Command_Line/04_Primer.md

 Note the addition of the `r` flag, which is needed for recursively removing directories and their contents.

-## Installing git

-Git is a command line tool we'll use in this course, so now's a good time to make sure you have it installed.

-To see if Git is installed, run this command:

-    $ git

-If git is installed, you'll see a bunch of instructions and you're good to go.

-Cmder comes with Git installed, so Windows users are all set.

-Mac users, however, may see *Command not found* when they try to run `git`.

-To fix this, head over to <https://git-scm.com/downloads> and click the link to download Git for Mac.

-Once it's installed, run the installer, then close and re-open Terminal (this step is important!).

-Try running `git` again and you should be all set.

 ## In conclusion...